jcram6/GolfAnalysis/README.md

-# GolfScoreDrivers
+# GolfAnalysis
-Analysis of the most important drivers of PGA/LPGA tour golfer's scores.
+This repository contains the data gethering code, data, and analysis of the old golf proverb "you drive for show and you putt for dough".